-Club Med has invented a new convivial luxury characterised by a warm and elegant mood: magical places, exclusive and personalised services, original activities, interiors designed by international names capable of conveying the warm atmosphere that characterise the group’s resorts.
+Club Med has invented a new convivial luxury characterized by a warm and elegant mood: magical places, exclusive and personalized services, original activities, interiors designed by international names capable of conveying the warm atmosphere that characterize the group’s resorts.

 Stone and wood are the main materials chosen by architects of King Rosselli studio for the new facility consisting of low-rise buildings, which harmonizes with the natural surrounds and gracefully incorporates the Chapel and the Palace, listed buildings dating back to the Baroque period, for which Club Med has a particular regard: everything is strictly state of the art with contemporary comforts and design, without however forgetting tradition and history, which are highlighted and brought to life through new uses.
 So the Palazzo houses the gourmet restaurant which, standing next to the Church of Santa Lucia, makes the ideal setting for fairytale weddings, where guests can also enjoy the comforts of the Canonica suite.

-The resort offers an interesting gastronomic variety, guaranted by four restaurants and two lounge bars, two swimming pools, Carita spa and a huge number of accomodations like 304 rooms, 128 deluxe villas e 12 suites.
+The resort offers an interesting gastronomic variety, guaranteed by four restaurants and two lounge bars, two swimming pools, Carita spa and a huge number of accommodations like 304 rooms, 128 deluxe villas e 12 suites.

 Club Med, founded in 1950 by Gérard Blitz, invented the all-inclusive holiday club concept, adding in activities especially for children with the creation of the Mini Club in 1967.
 Today, Club Med is the world’s leading provider of upscale, all-inclusive holiday packages, operating more than 70 resorts in 30 countries around the world.